-The Fay, so it is said, are simply variations of the same thing – a kind of spirit folk born from the deepest wilds come to life and self awareness over the aeons.
+The Fay, so it is said, are simply variations of the same thing – a kind of spirit folk born from the deepest wilds come to life, having developed self awareness and consciousness over the aeons.
 Some are more akin to humans than supernatural beings, such as the Elves, Dwarves and Gnomes.
-But at the other end of the spectrum are the Greater Nature Spirits, ancient beings who act as caretakers and guardians of the lands within their domain – and whose form, and power – is anything but predictable.
+But the oldest and most powerful are the Greater Nature Spirits, ancient beings who act as caretakers and guardians of the lands within their domain – and whose form, and power – is anything but predictable.

 At the lower end of the spectrum, some take the form of tiny faeries or glowing balls of energy.
 Some show no interest in humanity whatsoever as if humans were invisible to them, others are curious, friendly or even playful and helpful, and a few are quite mischievous or sour, with a few going out of their way to cause travelers to become hopelessly lost, such as the Greater Forest Spirit commonly known as the Will o’ Wisp.
 While these pesky nature spirits are typically quite harmless, and largely immaterial so cannot be in turn be harmed either, if attacked in a way that actually damages them, more powerful beings may well come to their assistance and it is unwise to take a hostile action against them, even if they are – as is sometimes the case – exceptionally annoying or tiresome..

 Will o’ Wisps are, so it is said, to be the first stage in a Greater Nature Spirits immortal development, for they do not age in the human sense of the word, but only grow more powerful with time and experience.
 The oldest and most powerful among their number are believed to be descends and the children of the Faerie Queen herself (and if the bards tales are even half true, some are most certainly her offspring, for the Faerie Queen has had many consorts over the millenia).